adjust/adobe_air_sdk/README.md

 ### 2. Add it to your project

 We assume that you are using IntelliJ IDEA as your IDE.
-If you are using Flash Builder follow the instructions [here][flash-builder].
+If you are using Flash Builder, then follow the instructions [here][flash-builder].

-In IDEA's Project Structure pick your Module from the Project Settings.
+Pick your Module from the Project Settings in IDEA's Project Structure.
 Choose the Dependencies tab and click the plus button to add a dependency to your module.
 Pick the `New Library...` option.

 ![][idea-new-library]